cambridge-cares/TheWorldAvatar/Agents/HistoricalPirmasensStationAgent/README.md

 #### csv connector properties
 The csv connector properties contain the number of keys for the csv file.
 It should contain the following keys:
-- `numOfKeys` the number of columns/keys in the data excel file.
+- `numOfKeys` the number of columns/keys in the data csv file.

 More information can be found in the example property file `csvconnector.properties` in the `config` folder.